Refinance Mortgage Q & A

 This includes any fees or additional costs associated with the transaction.

-the dwelling is not tax deductible for Federal income tax purposes; and
+of the dwelling is not tax deductible for Federal income tax purposes; and

 (2) the consumer should consult a tax adviser for the further information regarding the deductibility

 PITI stands for Principal, Interest, Taxes, and Insurance.
 The major components of a monthly mortgage